 - Get Involved

 Winding through the fields and forests of northern Pennsylvania, the Knox & Kane Rail Trail follows a former railroad corridor.
 Spanning four counties (Clarion, Elk, Forest & McKean), the Knox & Kane Railroad was used for both freight and passenger service until it was abandoned.
 Today, the rail-trail is an accessible multi-use path with a compact crushed-stone surface and a gentle, flat route.
 Trail advocates hope to one day expand this scenic rail-trail to 74 miles, continuing its southwest trajectory through Elk, Forest, and Clarion counties to end at Clarion Junction.
-As of 2022, there are two complete sections of this rail-trail:
+As of 2022, there are three complete sections of this rail-trail:

 Mount Jewett to Kinzua Bridge State Park:

 A 7.8-mile section of the Knox & Kane Rail Trail stretches between Kinzua Bridge State Park and Route 219.
 The multi-use trail runs through a largely forested corridor between Center Street in Mount Jewett and Kinzua Bridge State Park.
 The park's signature feature is the 301-foot-high Kinzua Bridge Skywalk, which was the tallest railroad bridge in the world when it was built in 1882.
 Several former railroad trestles along the route have been transformed into pedestrian bridges.
 Part of the trail's surface is paved and the rest is gravel or crushed-stone.

 As the rail-trail winds its way southwest from Mount Jewett, open fields are occasionally visible on one side of the trail, peaking through trees that shelter nearly the entire route.
 The trail comes to an end at Route 219 in Lantz Corners, which is where it will meet the next trail segment currently in development.